-Named president of JGR in October 1997 J.D.
-Gibbs has spent the past years overseeing the team’s expansion from a single car team to its current three-car operation in the NASCAR Sprint Cup Series.
-In addition, JGR has grown to include two NASCAR Nationwide Series teams, a driver development program, and most recently JGRMX, a motocross operation.
+Named president of JGR in October 1997, J.D.
+Gibbs has spent the past years overseeing the team’s expansion from a single car team to its current four-car operation in the NASCAR Sprint Cup Series.
+In addition, JGR has grown to include three Xfinity Series teams, a driver development program, and most recently JGRMX, a motocross operation.

-The team’s growth, which now includes over 450 employees, has not hindered its overall success as JGR continues to be one of NASCAR’s premiere race teams with three NASCAR Cup Championships (2000, 2002, and 2005) to its credit and two NASCAR Nationwide Series Championships (2008 Owner’s Championship and 2009 Driver’s and Owner’s Championship).
+The team’s growth, which now includes over 500 employees, has not hindered its overall success as JGR continues to be one of NASCAR’s premiere race teams with three NASCAR Cup Championships (2000, 2002, and 2005) to its credit and two NASCAR Xfinity Series Championships (2008 Owner’s Championship and 2009 Driver’s and Owner’s Championship).

 J.D. has been with JGR since he joined his father, Pro Football Hall of Fame Coach Joe Gibbs, to launch the operations in 1992.
 Over that time he has had the opportunity to experience nearly ever facet of the business.
-In fact, he changed tires on the car that carried JGR to its first NASCAR victory – the 1993 Daytona 500.
+He even changed tires on the car that carried JGR to its first NASCAR victory – the 1993 Daytona 500.
 He also raced Late Model stock cars at short tracks throughout North Carolina.
-He even advanced to professional NASCAR touring series, competing in the NASCAR Nationwide Series, NASCAR Camping World Series East and the NASCAR Craftsman Truck Series.
+He even advanced to professional NASCAR touring series, competing in the NASCAR Xfinity Series, NASCAR Camping World Series East and the NASCAR Craftsman Truck Series.
 But ultimately it’s managing JGR where J.D. feels most comfortable.

 Of course running an organization the size of JGR presents its challenges.
 In 2004, the challenge came in the form of its owner and founder making the decision to return to the NFL as head coach of the Washington Redskins, but JGR never missed a beat and even captured its third NASCAR Cup Championship in 2005 under J.D.’s leadership.

-Keeping the organization rich in talent to remain competitive on the track each season is something J.D. places a high priority on for JGR.
-In addition to keeping its internal staff strong, maintaining the external partnerships that allow JGR the opportunity to be successful is equally as important.
-The Home Depot made the decision to continue its decade long relationship with JGR and the No. 20 team.
+J.D. places a high priority keeping Joe Gibbs Racing rich in talent and competitive on the track each season.
+In addition to keeping its internal staff strong, it is equally important to maintain the partnerships that allow JGR the opportunity to be successful.
 In 2005, FedEx came on board to sponsor JGR’s third team, the No. 11 with Denny Hamlin, and continues to be a strong partner.
-Prior to the 2008 season Mars and their popular M&Ms brand joined JGR to sponsor the No. 18 team with driver Kyle Busch.
+Prior to the 2008 season, Mars and their popular M&M’S brand joined JGR to sponsor the No. 18 team with driver Kyle Busch.
 Of course, maintaining those relationships has been essential to JGR’s success and nothing is more evident than the lasting relationship enjoyed with Interstate Batteries.
-Norm Miller, CEO of Interstate Batteries, made the decision to sponsor their first entry into NASCAR back in 1992, and remains a key partner to the organization.
+Norm Miller, CEO of Interstate Batteries, made the decision to sponsor Joe Gibbs Racing’s first entry into NASCAR back in 1992, and remains a key partner to the team.

-In addition to its sponsors, J.D. oversaw an important change prior to the 2008 season when JGR decided to partner with Toyota.
-The change proved to be an unquestioned success as all three JGR Cup teams made the chase for the first time in the organization’s history in 2008 while its No. 20 Nationwide Series team captured the organization’s first owner’s championship.
-A year later Kyle Busch would help add another Nationwide Series title, claiming both the driver’s and owner’s championship behind the wheel of the No. 18 Z-Line Designs/NOS Toyota.
+In addition to its partners, J.D. oversaw an important change prior to the 2008 season when JGR decided to partner with Toyota.
+The change proved to be an unquestioned success as all three JGR Cup teams made the chase for the first time in the organization’s history in 2008 while its No. 20 Xfinity Series team captured the organization’s first owner’s championship.
+A year later Kyle Busch would help add another Xfinity Series title, claiming both the driver’s and owner’s championship behind the wheel of the No. 18 Z-Line Designs/NOS Toyota.

 J.D. and Melissa make their home in Davidson, N.C., their four boys – Jackson, Miller, Jason and Taylor.